noagonzale38/docs/src/dashboard/reaction-panels.md

 ### Mention On Open
 Specify a list of roles/users to mention after the ticket is opened.

-> **Note:** the message mentioning these roles/users will be deleted instantly, however the mention will still persist until they open the channel.
-This will not work for those who have their notification settings on mute.
+> **Note:** This will not work for those who have their notification settings on mute.

 ### Support Teams
 Input which `Staff Teams` will handle tickets created from this reaction panel.